Illegal immigration: Hungary

 In 2014, Hungary registered 43,000 asylum seekers and 80,000 up to July 2015.
 In the summer of 2015, Hungary started building a 4m high fence along its 175 km border to neighbouring Serbia to keep out the tens of thousands illegal immigrants from the Middle East and migrants trying to reach the European Union.
 The border was sealed on 15 September 2015 and the fence was the following day attacked by refugees and defended by riot police.
 With the Hungary-Serbia border closed, migrants then started heading to Croatia, but as Croatia led the migrants to the Hungary-Croatia border, Hungary then started the construction of a second fence along its border with Croatia on 18 September 2015.

+Spain

+On 9 October 2024, Spanish Prime Minister Pedro Sánchez urged the European Parliament to accelerate the implementation of the New Pact on Migration and Asylum to address the ongoing migration crisis in the Canary Islands.
+The region experienced a record influx of 46,843 migrants, primarily from Senegal, Mali and Morocco, representing an increase from 39,910 arrivals in 2023.
+Sánchez proposed legislation to establish a mandatory distribution system for migrants across Spanish regions to ease the pressure on the Canary Islands.
+Sánchez has supported policies aimed at encouraging immigration as a strategy to counteract Spain's demographic decline and aging population.
+In January 2026, Sánchez authorized a decree aimed at regularizing approximately 500,000 undocumented immigrants residing in Spain.